 Do not wear them for more than eight hours at a time without removing them and allowing your skin to breathe for at least one hour before putting them back on again.
 If you have never worn compression stockings before, wear them for only an hour at a time to start.
 Don’t wear them immediately after surgery or injury.

 It would be best if you waited at least 12 hours after surgery or injury before putting on anti-embolism stockings.
 Some doctors recommend waiting a few days before wearing them full time.
 Once you’ve started wearing them, wear them at all times except when showering (unless instructed otherwise).
 Gradually increase the time as you grow accustomed to them and become comfortable with their fit.

-They should only be worn during periods of rest and recovery, such as after surgery or injury when you won’t be moving around much.
+Wear them only during periods of rest and recovery, such as after surgery or injury, when you won’t be moving around much.
 You can also wear them while sleeping if you risk developing DVT.
 Make sure to remove your anti-embolism stockings before doing any activity that requires a lot of movement, such as moving around the house or going for a walk outside.

 Be careful with compression levels.

 Ensure your doctor, or physical therapist sets your compression level correctly.
 Hence, it’s strong enough to control blood flow but not so tight that it cuts off circulation altogether or causes skin irritation or pain.
 If you’re experiencing discomfort while wearing your stockings, contact your doctor immediately so they can adjust the pressure level before it gets worse and becomes painful or dangerous.